Social Icons

 Directed by Clint Eastwood

-Clearing the best picture award in the 77th Academy Award is a film that makes you smile and cry at the same time.
-The movie’s twist ending is what makes it a grand slam and Hilary Swank, finally after a long time, pulled out a role that can be said to match the one she performed in the 1999 drama Boys Don’t Cry.
-She also won an Academy Award for best actress twice, one for Boys Don’t Cry in 1999 and the other for her role here in Million Dollar Baby.
+Winning the Best Picture award at the 77th Academy Awards, Million Dollar Baby is a film that makes you smile and cry at the same time.
+The movie's twist ending is what makes it a grand slam, and Hilary Swank, after a long time, finally pulled out a role that can be said to match the one she performed in the 1999 drama Boys Don’t Cry.
+She also won an Academy Award for Best Actress twice—once for Boys Don’t Cry in 1999 and the other for her role in Million Dollar Baby.

-The movie is about a boxing trainer Frankie Dunn (Clint Eastwood), who helped an underdog amateur boxer Maggie Fitzgerald (Hilary Swank) achieve her dream.
-Frankie only decided to help Maggie when she persisted to keep training at his gym till Dunn finally deciding to help her to become a professional boxer.
+The movie is about a boxing trainer, Frankie Dunn (Clint Eastwood), who helps an underdog amateur boxer, Maggie Fitzgerald (Hilary Swank), achieve her dream.
+Frankie only decided to help Maggie when she persisted in training at his gym until he finally decided to help her become a professional boxer.

-All with the aim that when she is up on her feet he will give her up to another manager, during training Dunn always tells Maggie to defend herself at all times.
+All with the aim that, once she’s up on her feet, he will hand her over to another manager.
+During training, Dunn always tells Maggie to defend herself at all times.

-The movie does have its controversy, as the trailers makes you think this is a movie about a fighter who managed to conquer some fits to become great, when actually it is a tragedy waiting to happen.
-The movie’s ending too is not without its nay-sayers, who feel the ending was just too sad, and it mocked and gave the wrong idea for what to do about your disability.
+The movie does have its controversy, as the trailers make you think it’s about a fighter who overcomes some odds to become great, when in fact, it’s a tragedy waiting to happen.
+The movie's ending is also not without its naysayers, who feel the ending was just too sad and gave the wrong message about dealing with disability.

-Whether you get all depressed although the movie or you applaud the great movie for its insightful portrayal on female boxing, or maybe you are like me who just love a good movie and give it is due credit…, one thing is, you have to see Million dollar baby yourself to come to a better conclusion.
+Whether you get depressed throughout the movie, applaud its insightful portrayal of female boxing, or, like me, just love a good movie and give it its due credit… one thing is for sure—you have to see Million Dollar Baby yourself to come to your own conclusion.

 0 comments: